clkessler220/project-1-team-5/README.md

 # Higher Education Compared to Salaries

 ## Objective
-The purpose of this project was to research if attending a private vs. non-private university/college could result in a higher income after graduating.
+The purpose of this project was to determine if attending a private vs. non-private university/college could result in a higher income after graduating.
 We used Python as our primary programming language, Microsoft Excel for data clean-up, and Pandas for data analysis/manipulation in Jupyter Notebook.

 ## Write-up of Findings